aneelamerepo/credit-card-application-microservices/README.md

 This is a full stack web application to create a new credit card for a given name, card number, and limit.

 Technical Overview:
-Spring MVC has ben used to expose Rest Web Services (POST and GET in these case).
+Spring MVC has been used to expose Rest Web Services (POST and GET in these case).
 All the data are stored into H2, which is an in-memory Database.
 React was used to create a single-page dynamic UI.
 Ajax JQuery to handle the REST requests from front-end to back-end.

 Back-end Technologies: